vinceimbat/vinceimbat/content/Structure notes.md

 ---
-title: "Structure notes"
+title: Structure notes
-date: "2022-05-08"
+date: 2022-05-08
+aliases:
+  - Structure-notes
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2022-05-11
+sr-due: 2025-03-24
-sr-interval: 3
+sr-interval: 118
-sr-ease: 250
+sr-ease: 230
 ---

-While the strength of [[talahardin]] lies in its non-heirarchical top-down design, hierarchical structures can still be very useful particularly when getting a bird's eyeview of the relationships among your [[evergreens]].
+While the strength of the [[talahardin]] lies in its nonhierarchical top-down design, hierarchical structures can still be very useful particularly when getting a bird's eye view of the relationships among [[evergreens]].
 This is where structure notes can be helpful.

-[[Sascha Fast]] calls structure notes “meta-notes" as they are permanent notes about other permanent notes.
-They are similar (probably a digital version) of [[niklas luhmann]]'s [[Hub notes]].

-Think of structure notes like a “Table of Contents” for the best permanent notes on a big topic.
+Structure notes have two main uses.
+First, hey can be used as an index or table of contents for the best permanent notes on a big topic.
+Some people online call them a map of content (MOC).

+Structure notes can also serve as the end goal artifact of general projects in lieu of a manuscript or draft common in writing projects.

+ [[andy matuschak|Andy Matuschak]] calls them outline notes.
+Andy’s advice is to [[create iterative outlines as you write notes]].
+But Sascha uses the term outline notes as a special kind of structure note—one that is associated to a specific writing project (i.e., one with a goal of producing a publishable artifact).

 For a guide on creating them, see [[How to create structure notes]].

-Structure notes also serve as the end goal artifact of general projects in lieu of a a manuscript or draft common in writing projects.

-To do
+# To do

-- Simplify the note by note excessively mentioning other peoles.
-- Decide if you are going to integrate this term in to your system.
+- Consider integrating this to [[outline notes]] or vice versa.

 # References